gajos112/VolumeShadowCopyCollector/README.md

 If administrator rights are missing the tool will throw an error:
 ![alt text](https://github.com/gajos112/VolumeShadowCopyCollector/blob/main/Images/Error.png?raw=true)

+If the tool is launched with the admin rights, it will start collecting files.
 ![alt text](https://github.com/gajos112/VolumeShadowCopyCollector/blob/main/Images/Admin_rights_1.png?raw=true)

+When all files are collected it will pack the collection and removed all created files and folders.
 ![alt text](https://github.com/gajos112/VolumeShadowCopyCollector/blob/main/Images/Admin_rights_2.png?raw=true)

 For each VSS detected on the system the tool creatas a seperate ZIP file with collection.